superstarghy/BD/Readme.md

 ![result](images/result1.PNG)

 ## Database
 We choose [cassandra](https://cassandra.apache.org/) as our database, for its light weight and good distributability.
-More convevnient, cassandra has been pakaged into [cassandra-docker](https://hub.docker.com/_/cassandra/).
+More convenient, Cassandra has been packaged into [cassandra-docker](https://hub.docker.com/_/cassandra/).
 Get and run it with few commands.

 ```
 docker pull cassandra